-There is something about this tradition that Jews find compelling above all others, and this appears to be the case no matter how far they may have traveled from mainstream Jewish observance in other ways.
-Perhaps it is the fact that it is a home-based mitzvah that by its very nature brings far-flung families together, or perhaps it is simply nostalgia or the appeal of the message of freedom from tyranny.
+There is something about this tradition that Jews find compelling above all others.
+It appears to be the case no matter how far they may have traveled from mainstream Jewish observance in other ways.
+Perhaps it is the fact that it is a home-based mitzvah that naturally brings far-flung families together, or perhaps it is simply nostalgia or the appeal of the message of freedom from tyranny.

-In any event, the importance of the Passover seder (plural: s’darim, also spelled sedarim) in the life of Jews everywhere is hard to deny.
+The importance of the Passover seder in the life of Jews everywhere is hard to deny.

-Contemporary s’darim are as varied as the Jews who gather to observe them.
+Contemporary sedarim (plural for seder) are as varied as the Jews who gather to observe them.
 They can be long or short, traditional or creative, but all revolve around the central biblical imperative expressed in Exodus 13:8:

 “And you shall explain to your child on that day, saying that [all] this is because of what the Eternal did for me when I came forth from Egypt,”

-which tradition understands as a requirement that the story of the exodus from Egypt be told to Jewish children in every generation.
+This is what the Tradition understands as a requirement.
+The story of the exodus from Egypt must be told to Jewish children in every generation.
 The Passover seder is the cumulative result of untold generations of Jews telling the same story.

-The Haggadah, the book that guides participants through the seder meal and serves as its libretto, is a composite text developed over the centuries as a fulfillment of that same mandate.
+The Haggadah is the book that guides participants through the seder.
+It is a composite text developed over the centuries as a fulfillment of that same mandate.

 One of the most crucial factors in determining the quality of a seder has to do with the choice of the right edition of the Haggadah.
 There are many from which to choose.
-In fact, the Haggadah has been published in more editions than any other Jewish book since the dawn of printing, more than three thousand of them.
+The Haggadah has been published in more editions than any other Jewish book since the dawn of printing.
+More than three thousand of them.

-The Feast of Freedom, for example, an edition of the Haggadah published by the Conservative movement, is a fine example of the kind of Haggadah that brings together a modern translation, attractive artwork, contemporary additional readings, and many elucidating explanations of how exactly to perform the rituals correctly.
+The Feast of Freedom, for example, is an edition of the Haggadah published by the Conservative movement.
+It is a fine example of the kind of Haggadah that brings together a modern translation, attractive artwork, contemporary additional readings, and many elucidating explanations of how exactly to perform the rituals correctly.

 Some families like all participants to have the same edition of the Haggadah in front of them so that everyone can literally be on the same page.
-Other families distribute different editions of the Haggadah to different participants so as to be able to ask each to share insights from his or her own Haggadah, thus adding to the variety of comments at the table.
+Other families distribute different editions of the Haggadah to different participants to be able to ask each to share insights from their own Haggadah.
+This adds to the variety of comments at the table.

-Either approach works, but the key detail is that time must be taken in advance to determine which edition or editions of the Haggadah will be best for the kind of seder one is hoping to create in one’s home.
+Either approach works.
+The key detail is that time must be taken in advance to determine which edition or editions of the Haggadah will be best for the kind of seder one is hoping to create in one’s home.

 It will often be the case that many different people of different ages and different approaches to Judaism will all end up sitting around the same seder table.
 Rather than seeing this as a problem to be solved, it is more productive to view such a situation as an opportunity to make the seder interesting and lively.

-The Haggadah can be seen as a fixed script to be read out loud, or as a jumping-off point for lively discussion and debate.
+You can see the Haggadah as a fixed script to be read out loud, or as a jumping-off point for lively discussion and debate.
 A seder discussion that veers off from “we were slaves to Pharaoh in Egypt” to a debate regarding the various things that still enslave people today is not a bad thing: it is the main thing.

-It is not necessary to recite every word of the Haggadah out loud, but every effort should be made to cover each of the fourteen traditional parts of the seder that are listed at the beginning of every traditional Haggadah:
+It is not necessary to recite every word of the Haggadah out loud.
+That said, every effort should be made to cover each of the fourteen traditional parts of the seder.
+They are listed at the beginning of every traditional Haggadah and below.